mgruszkiewicz/backblaze-operator/README.md

 ### Example CRD Usage: Creating a application key

-Creating keys with default permissions that will have access to bucket `my-b2-bucket` and will be saved to `new-key` secret in namespace `default`
+Creating keys with default permissions that will have access to bucket `my-b2-bucket` and will be saved to `new-key` secret in the namespace of creation
 ```yaml
 apiVersion: b2.issei.space/v1alpha2
 kind: Key